 V. Application Review Information

-V.1.
-Review Process.
 The Bureau will review all proposals for technical eligibility.
 Proposals will be deemed ineligible if they do not fully adhere to the guidelines stated herein and in the Solicitation Package.
 All eligible proposals will be reviewed by the program office, as well as the Public Diplomacy section overseas, where appropriate.
-Eligible proposals will be subject to compliance with Federal and Bureau regulations and guidelines and forwarded to Bureau grant panels for advisory review.
+Eligible proposals will be subject to compliance with Federal and Bureau regulations and guidelines and forwarded to Bureau grant panels for Start Printed Page 34624advisory review.
 Proposals may also be reviewed by the Office of the Legal Adviser or by other Department elements.
 Final funding decisions are at the discretion of the Department of State's Assistant Secretary for Educational and Cultural Affairs.
 Final technical authority for cooperative agreements resides with the Bureau's Grants Officer.

 Technically eligible applications will be competitively reviewed according to the criteria stated below.
 These criteria are not rank ordered and all carry equal weight in the proposal evaluation:

-1. Quality of the program idea: Proposals should exhibit originality, substance, precision, and relevance to the Bureau's mission as well as the objectives of the Community College Initiative for Egypt.
-Proposals should demonstrate an understanding of Egypt and of the needs of Egyptian students as related to the program goals.
-A detailed agenda and relevant work plan should demonstrate substantive undertakings and logistical capacity for students placed in field-related clusters.
+1. Quality of the program idea: Proposals should exhibit originality, substance, precision, and relevance to the Bureau's mission as well as the objectives of the Community College Initiative Program.
+Proposals should demonstrate an understanding of issues faced by countries in the developing world as related to the program goals.
+A detailed agenda and relevant work plan should demonstrate substantive undertakings and logistical capacity for participants placed in field-related clusters.
 The agenda and plan should adhere to the program overview and guidelines described above.

 2. Ability to achieve program objectives: Objectives should be reasonable, feasible, and flexible.
-Proposals should clearly demonstrate how the institution will meet the Community College Initiative for Egypt's objectives and plan and should address each program component.
+Proposals should clearly demonstrate how the institution will meet the Community College Initiative Program's objectives and plan and should address each program component.

-3. Multiplier effect/impact: Proposals should strengthen long-term mutual understanding, including maximum sharing of information and individual Start Printed Page 5902linkages.
-The proposed strategy should maximize the Program's potential to maintain community college links with Egyptian alumni.
+3. Multiplier effect/impact: Proposals should strengthen long-term mutual understanding, including maximum sharing of information and individual linkages.
+The proposed strategy should maximize the Program's potential to maintain community college links with Program alumni.

 4. Support of Diversity: Proposals should demonstrate substantive support of the Bureau's policy on diversity.
 Achievable and relevant features should be cited in both program administration (selection of participants, program venue and program evaluation) and program content (orientation and wrap-up sessions, program meetings, resource materials and follow-up activities).

 5. Institutional Capacity and Ability: Proposed personnel and institutional resources should be adequate and appropriate to achieve the program's goals.
-Proposals should describe the applicant's knowledge of, or prior experience with, students from Egypt, and the applicant's experience in educating students in the targeted subject fields.
-Proposals should demonstrate an institutional record of successful exchange programs involving the hosting of international students, including responsible fiscal management and full compliance with all reporting requirements for past Bureau grants or cooperative agreements.
+Proposals should describe the applicant's knowledge of, or prior experience with, international students and visitors, and the applicant's experience in educating students in the targeted subject fields.
+Proposals should demonstrate an institutional record of successful exchange programs involving the hosting of international students and visitors, including responsible fiscal management and full compliance with all reporting requirements for past Bureau grants or cooperative agreements.
 The Bureau will consider the past performance of prior recipients and the demonstrated potential of new applicants.

 6. Follow-on Activities: Proposals should provide a plan for continued follow-on activity (without Bureau support) ensuring that Bureau supported programs are not isolated events.
 Activities should include tracking and maintaining updated lists of all alumni and facilitating follow-up activities with alumni, including electronic list serves.